davenquinn/xenoliths/paper/text/chapters/04-origin-of-ml.md

 underplated, depleted peridotite forming the framework of the mantle lithosphere.
 The Crystal Knob xenolith suite is the only known direct sampling of this underplated mantle beneath coastal California.
-Several tectonic events since the Cretaceous could replace the mantle lithosphere beneath the Coast Ranges.
+Several tectonic events since Cretaceous time could have replaced the mantle lithosphere beneath the Coast Ranges.

-The Franciscan complex of the region was assembled by sustained subduction of the Farallon plate during the Cretaceous and early Cenozoic [@Cowan1978;
+The Franciscan complex of the region was assembled by sustained subduction of the Farallon plate during the Cretaceous and early Cenozoic periods [@Cowan1978;
 @Saleeby1986; @Seton2012; @Chapman2016a].
 The mantle lithosphere beneath the
 eastern Mojave Plateau was constructed from partly subducted Farallon-plate upper mantle late in this Franciscan accretionary history [@Luffi2009], and an outboard equivalent of this mechanism could have built the mantle lithosphere beneath Crystal Knob.

-In the Oligocene to early Miocene, the Pacific-Farallon spreading ridge obliquely intersected the Cordilleran subduction zone at the coast of southern California, leading to the development of the San Andreas transform system [@Atwater1970].
+In Oligocene to early Miocene time, the Pacific-Farallon spreading ridge obliquely intersected the Cordilleran subduction zone at the coast of southern California, leading to the development of the San Andreas transform system [@Atwater1970].
 Progressive impingement of large-offset